Benjamin Netanyahu: Marriages and relationships

 Netanyahu has been married three times and has been involved in multiple extramarital affairs.
 Netanyahu's first marriage was to Miriam Weizmann, whom he met in Israel.
 Weizmann lived near Yonatan Netanyahu's apartment in Jerusalem, where Netanyahu was based during his military service.
 By the time Netanyahu's service was finished, Weizmann had completed her own military service as well as a degree in chemistry from the Hebrew University of Jerusalem.
 In 1972, they both left to study in the United States, where she enrolled in Brandeis University, while Netanyahu studied at MIT.
 They married soon afterward.
 The couple had one daughter, Noa (born 29 April 1978).

 In 1978, while Weizmann was pregnant, Netanyahu met a non-Jewish British student named Fleur Cates at the university library, and began an affair.
 His marriage ended in divorce soon after Miriam discovered the affair.
 In 1981, Netanyahu married Cates, and she converted to Judaism.
 After moving with Netanyahu to Israel, Cates sued for divorce in 1988.

 His third wife, Sara Ben-Artzi, was working as a flight attendant on an El Al flight from New York to Israel when they met.
 She was in the process of completing a master's degree in psychology.
 The couple married in 1991.
 They have two sons: Yair (born 26 July 1991), a former soldier in the IDF Spokesperson's Unit, and Avner (born 10 October 1994), a national Bible champion, winner of the National Bible Quiz for Youth in Kiryat Shmona, and former soldier in the IDF Combat Intelligence Collection Corps.

 In 1993, Netanyahu confessed on live television to having an affair with Ruth Bar, his public relations adviser.
-He said that a political rival had planted a secret video camera that had recorded him in a sexually compromising position with Bar, and that he had been threatened with the release of the tape to the press unless he quit the Likud leadership race.
-Netanyahu and Sara repaired their marriage, and he was elected to the leadership of Likud.
+He stated that a political rival had planted a secret video camera that recorded him in a sexually compromising position with Bar and that he had been threatened with the release of the tape to the press unless he withdrew from the Likud leadership race.
+Netanyahu and Sara repaired their marriage, and he was subsequently elected to the leadership of Likud.
 In 1996, the media reported that he had a 20-year friendship with Katherine Price-Mondadori, an Italian-American woman.